Add or edit a SharePoint Online source

 Create the Azure Active Directory application

 The Azure Active Directory application that you create for use with your source grants Coveo the permissions to crawl your SharePoint Online tenant.
-Create the application, assign the required permissions, and add your certificate to the application as follows:
+Create the application and assign the required permissions as follows:

 -